Troubleshooting common errors within Burp Suite

 8080, may be different in your current configuration).
 For further details, see the documentation on configuring an external browser.

-- In Burp, go to the Settings > Network > Connections tab.
+- In Burp, go to the Network > Connections tab in the Settings dialog.
 In the Upstream Proxy Servers section, confirm whether any upstream proxies are configured, and if so whether these settings are correct for your network's setup.

 - Make some more requests from your browser (e.g. press refresh a few times).
 Look in the Event log tab to see if any new entries are being generated.
 If so, these entries might indicate the cause of the problem.

-- Go to the Burp menu, and select Restore defaults for all options.
+- Go to the Settings dialog.
+Click on Manage global settings and select Restore defaults for both User and Project settings.
 Then close Burp down gracefully by selecting Exit from the Burp menu.
 Start Burp again.
 Shut down all your browser instances, and then open a new browser window.

 Burp isn't intercepting anything

 In Burp, go to the Proxy > HTTP history tab.
 Make some more requests from your browser (e.g. press refresh a few times), and check whether any new entries are appearing in the Proxy > HTTP history tab.
 If so, then Burp is processing your browser traffic but is not presenting any messages for interception.
 Go to the Proxy > Intercept tab, and enable master interception (click on the Intercept is off button to toggle the interception status).
-Then go to the Proxy > Options tab, and click the Restore defaults button in the Intercept Client Requests and Intercept Server Responses sections.
+Then go to the Tools > Proxy tab in the Settings dialog.
+Click the button by Request interception rules and Response interception rules sections.
+Select Restore defaults for both these sections.
 Make some more requests from your browser, and these should now appear in the Proxy > Intercept tab.